top of page

 Flora enjoying some vining weeds

-This breed is larger than Nigerians but they are not considered a large breed, they will probably be a few inches taller than Mamie and Rose our two largest nigerians which means they will be stronger (which could make them a lot harder to handle, especially since thay don't have any horns to use as handles) but hopefully they will be good milkers and we can have a few good milking goats insted of lots of half good milkers.
+This breed is larger than Nigerians but they are not considered a large breed, they will probably be a few inches taller than Mamie and Rose our two largest Nigerians which means they will be stronger (which could make them a lot harder to handle, especially since they don't have any horns to use as handles) but hopefully they will be good milkers and we can have a few good milking goats instead of lots of half good milkers.

 Comments